 BigCommerce for WordPress allows you to power content-driven WordPress storefronts with the ecommerce functionality of BigCommerce.
 Product data is pulled into WordPress as a custom post type, giving you the freedom to embed products in posts and pages to create a tailored shopping experience.
-Using the full suite of BigCommerce APIs, shoppers can seamlessly complete a purchase end-to-end on WordPress.
+The plugin utilizes the full suite of BigCommerce APIs, allowing shoppers to seamlessly complete a purchase end-to-end on WordPress.

 You can use the BigCommerce for WordPress plugin as a building block to create an ecommerce solution that’s unique to your brand.
 Whether you want to link multiple WordPress storefronts to a single BigCommerce store or extend the open source plugin to create custom-made solutions, BigCommerce for WordPress makes it easy to combine the power of BigCommerce with the flexible presentation of WordPress.

 How It Works

 BigCommerce for WordPress connects your WordPress site to your BigCommerce store via API, and pulls all of the relevant data into a variety of database tables, some custom, some default WordPress.
 Products are a post type: product data is stored in the post table and product meta is stored in the post_meta table.